akashnag/ash/KEYBINDINGS.md

 |<kbd>Ctrl</kbd> + <kbd>K</kbd>|Add a cursor below|
 |<kbd>Ctrl</kbd> + <kbd>^</kbd>|Cancel multi-cursor mode|

+Besides the above, <kbd>Ctrl</kbd> + <kbd>click</kbd> and mouse-drag will select text, and mouse wheel will move the cursor 2 lines in either direction.

 ### Commands for find and replace operations

 These key combinations work when the Find/Replace dialog box is active: